tonyoconnell/onevercel/src/content/blog/the-story-of-truth-terminal.md

 ---
-title: "The Story of Truth Terminal"
+title: The Story of Truth Terminal
-description: "How an experimental AI art project revolutionized crypto markets"
+description: How an experimental AI art project revolutionized crypto markets
-date: 2025-01-09
+date: 2025-02-04
-picture: "/blog-placeholder-3.jpg"
+picture: /blog-placeholder-3.jpg
 ---
 By Anthony O'Connell